-Appointment reminders, treatment alternatives, and health-related benefits and services.
+Appointment Reminders, Treatment Alternatives, and Health-Related Benefits and Services.
 We may use and disclose medical information to contact you as a reminder that you have an appointment for treatment or medical care.
-Additionally, it may be used to tell you about or recommend possible treatment options or alternatives that may be of interest to you, or to tell you about health-related benefits or services that may be of interest to you.
+Also, it may be used to tell you about or recommend possible treatment options or alternatives that may be of interest to you, or to tell you about health-related benefits or services that may be of interest to you.

-Individuals involved in your care or payment for your care.
+Individuals Involved in Your Care or Payment for Your Care.
 We may release medical information about you to friends or family members who are involved in your medical care.
 We may also give information to someone who helps pay for your care.
 If possible, we will ask your permission prior to discussing your care with others, as you may wish to object to this disclosure.

-Organ and tissue donation.
+Organ and Tissue Donation.
 If you are an organ donor, we may release medical information to organizations as necessary to facilitate organ or tissue donation and transplantation.
-These organizations may direct the following: organ procurement; organ, eye or tissue transplantation; and organ donation.

-Public health risks.
+Public Health.
 We may disclose medical information about you for public health activities.
 These activities generally include items such as:

 To prevent or control disease, injury or disability

-Health oversight activities.
+Health Oversight Activities.
 We may disclose medical information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.
 This also may include the Department of Health and Human Services for determining compliance with HIPAA regulations.

-Lawsuits and disputes.
+Judicial and Administrative Proceedings.
 If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a court or administrative order.

-Coroners, medical examiners and funeral directors.
+Coroners, Medical Examiners and Funeral Directors.
 We may release medical information to a coroner, medical examiner, or funeral director for purposes of identification, determining cause of death, or other duties as authorized by law.

-National security and intelligence activities, protective services for the president and others.
-We may release medical information about you to authorized federal officials for intelligence, counterintelligence, protection to the President, other authorized persons or foreign heads of state or conduct special investigations, and other national security activities authorized by law.
+National Security and Intelligence Activities.
+We may release medical information about you to authorized federal officials for intelligence, counterintelligence, protection for the President, other authorized persons or foreign heads of state or conduct special investigations, and other national security activities authorized by law.

 Inmates.
 If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may release medical information about you to the correctional institution or law enforcement official.